Two-Face: Paul Sloane

 Paul Sloane becomes the second impostor of Two-Face.
 An actor, Sloane is disfigured by an accident on the set of a biography film about Two-Face.
 This occurred when a prop boy working on the film got jealous at the fact that his girlfriend developed a crush on Sloane.
 This causes the prop man to switch out the water with actual acid that was to be used for the trial scene.
 Sloane's mind snaps and he begins to think that he is Dent.
 Sloane recovers some of his own personality, but continues to commit crimes as Two-Face.
-Batman eventually confronted Sloane and managed to trick the criminal to undergo a reconstructive surgery which would cure his mental illness.
+Batman confronted Sloane and managed to trick the criminal to undergo a reconstructive surgery which would cure his mental illness.
 Sloane is reused in later Earth-Two specific stories as Two-Face II of Earth-Two where the original Earth-Two Two-Face remains healed.
-Sloane is revived in the current continuity as a successor Two-Face, though not replacing Dent as done in the earlier Earth-Two specific storyline.

-After the Crisis on Infinite Earths event, the Paul Sloane character, with a near-identical history to the Pre-Crisis version, appears in Detective Comics #580-581.
+After the Crisis on Infinite Earths event, Paul Sloane, with a near-identical history to the pre-Crisis version, appears in Detective Comics #580-581.
 In Double Image, Harvey Dent (as Two-Face) employs the Crime Doctor to re-disfigure Sloane.
 Dent does this out of jealous bitterness and the hope that Sloane would commit crimes based on the number two, thus confusing Batman.
 At the end of the story, Sloane is once again healed physically and mentally.

-Paul Sloane is introduced into Post-Zero Hour continuity as a criminal called the Charlatan in Detective Comics #777 (February 2003).
-In this incarnation, Sloan (now spelled without a silent e) is an actor who had been hired by Joker, Penguin, Riddler, Mad Hatter, Scarecrow, and Killer Moth to take Two-Face's place in a scheme to kill Batman.
+A new take on the Paul Sloane character is re-introduced into post-Zero Hour: Crisis in Time! as a criminal called the Charlatan in Detective Comics #777 (February 2003).
+In this incarnation, Sloan is an actor who had been hired by Joker, Penguin, Riddler, Mad Hatter, Scarecrow, and Killer Moth to take Two-Face's place in a scheme to kill Batman.
 They had originally offered Two-Face the part in the scheme, but his coin landed on the non-scarred side.
 During his impersonation of Two-Face, Batman discovered that this Two-Face was an impostor when he killed a security guard without consulting the coin.
 When the real Two-Face learns about this, he captures Sloan and disfigures his face.
-Scarecrow then experiments on him with fear toxins.
-Driven insane and deprived of fear, Charlatan becomes obsessed with both getting revenge on the criminals who hired him and completing his mission to kill Batman.
+Scarecrow then experiments on Sloan with fear toxins.
+Driven insane and deprived of fear, Sloan becomes Charlatan, intending to get revenge on the criminals who hired him and complete his mission to kill Batman.
 Charlatan is defeated by Batman and incarcerated at Arkham Asylum.